PUBH5705 Health Program Evaluation

 - offered intensively

 - This unit is taught in intensive face-to-face mode over the week 14-18 June 2021.
-Readings are made available in LMS two weeks prior to the teaching week.
+Readings and lecture recordings are made available in LMS two weeks prior to the teaching week.

 Patton, M. Q. Essentials of Utilization-focused Evaluation: Sage Publications Inc 2012